Universal formulae for correlators of a broad class of models: The Method

 \subsubsection{Multiple boundaries, genus zero}

 We should handle the genus zero case, which is slightly different since it is an integral.
-We found that the the $\hbar^0$ part of ${\widehat W}(x,E_1)$ was just and so acting with $\delta^{(u_0)}_{E_2}$ gives:
+We found that the the $\hbar^0$ part of ${\widetilde W}(x,E_1)$ was just and so acting with $-\delta^{(u_0)}_{E_2}$ will define (according to (\ref{eq:Wgn-E}) and (\ref{eq:Wgn-E})) ${\widetilde W}_{0,2}$.
+This cylinder case is special however (it is an ``unstable'' diagram in that $2g-2+n$ is not above zero), and to match standard conventions we will take the opposite sign, defining ${\overline W}_{0,2}={-}{\widetilde W}_{0,2}$:

-Substituting either Airy example or JT gives the well-known universal result for this class of matrix models:
+Substituting either the Airy or JT case gives the well-known universal result~\cite{Brezin:1993qg,BEENAKKER1,BEENAKKER2,BEENAKKER3} for this class of matrix models:

 Henceforth all subsequent correlators will again be just in terms of inverse powers of $(u_0(x)-E_i)^\frac12$ and $u_0(x)$'s derivatives.
 No integrals need trouble us any more.
 For example, acting one more time with $\delta_{E_3}$, some nice cancellations in the algebra give a pleasant result for the fundamental ``pair of pants'' diagram: